-A child or teen may have problems sleeping, nightmares, sudden loss or gain in appetite.
+Children or teens may have problems sleeping, experience nightmares, or display sudden loss or gain in appetite.
 Children may regress in their development.
 A child might return to younger, more babyish behavior such as wetting the bed or thumb sucking.

-A child or teen may have difficulty concentrating which can affect school performance.
+Children or teens may have difficulty concentrating which can affect school performance.
 A change in grades or behavior at school is not uncommon.

 Loss of Boundaries

-A child or teen may be overly friendly and attached to total strangers, they may tolerate abuse from other children, they may become excessively isolated and withdrawn, or they may become overly obedient.
+Children or teens may be overly friendly and attached to total strangers, or they may tolerate abuse from other children.
+They may become excessively isolated and withdrawn, or may become overly obedient.

-A child or teen may feel such guilt and shame from the abuse that they may take their feelings out by hurting themselves.
+Children or teens may feel such guilt and shame from the abuse that they may take their feelings out by hurting themselves.
 This may involve hitting or cutting themselves, using drugs and/or alcohol or even a suicide attempt.
 As teens that were abused as children mature, it is common for issues of abuse to resurface requiring additional or new services.

 Abused and neglected children or teenagers may appear uncared for.
 They may present as consistently dirty and have severe body odor, or they may lack sufficient clothing for weather.